certik/hermes2d/doc/src/tutorial.rst

 iteration.
 The Newton's method will stop when $\bfF(\bfY_{\!\!n+1})$ is sufficiently close to the zero vector.

-A remark to the linear case
+A remark on the linear case
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the linear case we have